react-tags/react-tags/README.md

 <a name="autocomplete"></a>
 ##### autocomplete (optional)
-Useful for enhancing data entry workflows for your users by ensuring the first matching suggestion is automatically converted to a tag when a [delimeter](#delimeters) key is pressed (such as the enter key).
+Useful for enhancing data entry workflows for your users by ensuring the first matching suggestion is automatically converted to a tag when a [delimiter](#delimiters) key is pressed (such as the enter key).
 This option has three possible values:

 - `true` - when delimeter key (such as enter) is pressed, first matching suggestion is used.
 - `1` - when delimeter key (such as enter) is pressed, matching suggestion is used only if there is a single matching suggestion